AbhiramiTS/AbhiramiTS/README.md

 Welcome to my GitHub profile!
 I'm passionate about turning data into actionable insights and using analytics to tell meaningful stories.
-With a background in [mention relevant field, e.g., statistics, computer science, etc.], I enjoy tackling data challenges and creating visualizations that illuminate trends.
+I enjoy tackling data challenges and creating visualizations that illuminate trends.

 ## 🛠️ My Toolbox